Columnists, Past Issues, Tami Kamin Meyer, V12I2

 Indicators to be aware of that demonstrate at least one employee is suffering from depression, anxiety, or other mental health challenges include:

-The mental outlook of an employer is an essential part of taking care of oneself, says Amodio.
+An employer’s mental outlook is an essential part of taking care of oneself, says Amodio.
 According to a 2025 study released by the University of Hong Kong and published by the Wiley Online Library, globally, anxiety disorders and depression are the most common mental ailments.
 Results of the survey revealed that depression doubles mortality rates and increases suicide risk by 10 times, noting, however, that timely treatment reduces that possibility by up to 30 percent.

 Even if an SBO has never delved into their own mental health status, let alone that of their employees, there is hope, says Zand.